Is a Logo Still Important? The Importance of Brand Identity

 - Tone of Voice

 - Brand Story

 Thanks to advances in technology, companies now trade over larger distances, and "so much of what we see of a brand gets stripped down to the basics on small screens or brief flashes of content.
 In situations like those, a logo is a blunt tool."
 (Robbie Laughton, "There's more to visual identity than a logo", Marketing Week).
 The manner in which businesses communicate with their customers, from the verbal to the visual, must set them apart from their competition.

 So in today's overcrowded marketplace, it will take a lot more than a logo to persuade a prospect to commit to your product or service.

 A personalised footprint across all online and physical collateral is essential to becoming a truly innovative business and brand.
-Contact Mackman on 01787 388038 or firstname.lastname@example.org to find out more about our services, or visit our Branding and Brand Development page.
+Contact Mackman on 01787 388038 or firstname.lastname@example.org to find out more about our brand development services.